|

 Instructor: Sharon Schwane

-Experience the joys of watercolor in a positive atmosphere with the support and encouragement of fellow artists in this class.
-Explore your own projects, brush up on watercolor basics or learn some new and interesting techniques to add to your painting repertoire.
-Grow as an artist and creator.
-Be inspired and motivated by the creativity and talent of those around you.
-Prerequisite: a foundation in watercolor.
+Experience the joys of watercolor in a positive atmosphere with the support and encouragement of fellow artists.
+Explore and work on your own projects, brush up on watercolor basics, and/or learn some new and interesting techniques to add to your painting repertoire.
 Bring your favorite supplies.
-Any special supplies needed for class projects you wish to do will be discussed in class.
+For those wanting to join in the projects on the syllabus, please consult the supply list.

 Supply List